 Management fee – 0.75% annually

 The annual fee – 0.75% of your shares’ value – covers organizational management needs like accounting, reporting, and farmer communication.

 Reimbursement of startup costs fee – up to 2.5% of purchase price

 This fee is charged right at the beginning of your investment and covers the closing fees for the deal.

 Sale Fee – 5% of sale price

-You incur this fee at the termination date when you sell your shares.
+You incur this dispostition at the termination date when the farm is sold.
 This is similar to the closing costs you would pay a realtor when you sell your home.
-The seller pays a cut to the agents.
-In fact, these brokerage fees are one of AcreTrader’s primary sources of revenue.
+The seller pays a commission to any agents.

 AcreTrader Review – TL;DR

 - Farmland investing is your best bet for wealth protection because of its great historical returns, as well as recession and inflation protection.
 AcreTrader is the top farmland investing platform.

 - AcreTrader – farmland offers amazing returns (up to 11% annually on average.)